-- Metallurgical test work: SGS Lakefield and Primero are testing an additional Xuxa deposit bulk sample for the re-validation of recoveries obtained by DMS reflected in the Feasibility Study Report, including the validation of equipment efficacy in scaling up the capacity of the Production Plant; and - Dry stacking tailing equipment selection and additional equipment test-work.
+- Metallurgical test work: SGS Lakefield and Primero are testing additional Production Phase 1 variability samples for the re-validation of recoveries obtained by DMS reflected in the Feasibility Study Report, including the validation of equipment efficacy in scaling up the capacity of the Production Plant; - Dry stacking tailing equipment selection and additional equipment test-work reflux classification; - Analysis of "build own operate" contract crushing with Metso (operating costs) in comparison with Company purchased crushing (capital expenditures); - Magnetic separation for Iron removal trade off studies; and - Thickener settling .test-work in the dry stacking circuit.

 Primero concluded the definition of the streamlined scope and design of the non-process, non-plant infrastructure (building infrastructure).
-The basis of the review was a comparison of the layout developed for the Feasibility Study Report with buildings and Infrastructure to support a 1.5Mtpa DMS plant and Primero benchmarked against a 4Mtpa semi-remote operation in Australia (considered adequate for the Project) which allowed for infrastructure to accommodate personnel to operate, maintain and manage a 1.5Mtpa DMS plant.
+The basis of the review was a comparison of the layout developed for the Feasibility Study Report with buildings and Infrastructure to support a 1.5Mtpa DMS plant and

+Primero benchmarked against a 4Mtpa semi-remote operation in Australia (considered adequate for the Project) which allowed for infrastructure to accommodate personnel to operate, maintain and manage a 1.5Mtpa DMS plant.
 The proposed infrastructure was deemed excessive when compared to similar operations in Australia which undertake a more practical and cost efficient approach to supporting infrastructure.
-Based on this review, it is believed that the buildings as sized for the Feasibility Study Report can be reduced in area by more than one-third, resulting in potential significant capital expenditure reduction.
+Based on this review, it is believed that the non-plant infrastructure as sized for the Feasibility Study Report can be reduced, resulting in potential capital expenditure reduction.

-The following workstreams are also in progress as part of Detailed Engineering:
+The following workstreams are also in progress as part of the Detailed Engineering:

-- Primero is conducting a review of the preliminary geotechnical report, assessing the impact to foundation design and earthwork volumes; - A review of contract model for power substation to contemplate potential Production Phase 2 expansion and a review of a "build own operated" strategy for power substation; - Analysis of Production Plant key design elements for increased yield and validation of their efficacy in scaling up the capacity of the Production Plant; and - Final allocation of design deliverables based on capabilities, between Primero and the Brazilian EPCM Firm.
+- A review of contract model for power substation to contemplate potential Production Phase 2 expansion and a review of a "build own operated" strategy for power substation; - Analysis of Production Plant key design elements for increased yield and validation of their efficacy in scaling up the capacity of the Production Plant; and - Final allocation of design deliverables for detailed design based on capabilities, between Primero and the Brazilian EPCM Firm.